SARS stung the global economy. The coronavirus is a greater menace

 Apple, Starbucks and Ikea have temporarily closed stores in China.
 Shopping malls are deserted, threatening sales of Nike sneakers, Under Armour clothing and McDonald’s hamburgers.
 Factories making cars for General Motors and Toyota are delaying production as they wait for workers to return from the Lunar New Year holiday, which has been extended by the government to halt the spread of the virus.
 International airlines, including American, Delta, United, Lufthansa and British Airways, have cancelled flights to China.

+People wearing protective masks are seen in an Apple Store, as China is hit by an outbreak of the new coronavirus, in Shanghai, China, January 29, 2020.
+Reuters

-In a sign of deepening concern, China’s leaders on Sunday outlined plans to inject fresh credit into the economy when trading resumes on Monday.
+In a sign of deepening concern, China’s leaders on Sunday outlined plans to inject fresh credit into the economy.
 That will include a net $22 billion to shore up money markets as well as looser borrowing terms for Chinese companies.
-Stock markets around the world have plunged in recent days as the sense takes hold that a public health crisis could morph into an economic shock.

 Though China’s factories still produce a mind-bending array of relatively simple, low-value products like clothing and plastic goods, they have long since achieved dominance in more advanced and lucrative pursuits like smartphones, computers and auto parts.
 The country has evolved into an essential part of the global supply chain, producing components needed by factories from Mexico to Malaysia.